monikagiemela/Password-Hacker/README.md

 string,
 datetime.

-Intro to Password Hacker project provided by JetBrains:

-All sorts of creatures lurk around the Internet, including trolls, pirates, miners – and hackers.
-In this project you’ll wear the hat of a real hacker.
-You must connect to a secret server without knowing the password.
-Your task is to write a Python program that can hack this password, and do so in the quickest way possible.

-Learning outcomes
-You will learn how hacking works.
-You will work with iterators and generators, and you’ll learn a little something about the itertools module – one of the most powerful features of Python.
-You will practice developing a client app and connecting to a server using the socket module.
-The project will also get you acquainted with JSON and the time module.

 This project is a part of the following track
 Python Developer

-What you’ll do and what you’ll learn
 Stage 1/5: Server connection
 For starters, let’s pretend the admin's website isn't protected at all.
 Learn how to connect to the server and receive data from it to access private information.